Rigidity of terminal simplices in persistent homology: Preliminaries

 for all $q\leq r$.
 All homology groups are assumed to be with coefficients in a fixed field $\FF$ and therefore not mentioned in the notation for homology.

 Given a non-trivial homology element $[\alpha]\in H_n(K^f_r)$ for some $r$, we define: \begin{description} \item [birth] $a\in \R$ of $[\alpha]$ as the infimum of levels $q \leq r$, for which there exists $[\alpha_q]\in H_n(K^f_q)$ such that $\iota^*_{q,r} [\alpha_q]=[\alpha]$.
-We say that $[\alpha]$ is born at $a$. \item [termination scale] $b\in \R \cup \{\infty\}$ of $[\alpha]$ as the infimum of levels $q \geq r$, for which $\iota^*_{r,q} [\alpha_q]=0$, or $\infty$ if such levels do not exist.
+We say that $[\alpha]$ is born at $a$. \item [termination scale] $b\in \R \cup \{\infty\}$ of $[\alpha]$ as the infimum of levels $q \geq r$, for which $\iota^*_{r,q} [\alpha]=0$, or $\infty$ if such levels do not exist.
 We say that $[\alpha]$ is terminated at $b$. \end{description} Note that the termination scale is defined differently than death in \cite{EdelsHarer}.
 Given our setup of sublevel complexes defined through preimages of closed intervals, the infima in the definition of birth and termination scale are always attained if finite.
 Since $f$ is injective, at most one simplex is added at each level $r$.
-Consequently each simplex either gives birth to a non-trivial homology class or terminates a non-trivial homology class.
+Consequently each $(n+1)$-simplex either gives birth to a non-trivial homology class in dimension $n+1$ or terminates a non-trivial homology class in dimension $n$.

 We next state the stability theorem and introduce the corresponding notation, see \cite{Bauer} for details.
-Applying homology $H_n$ as a functor to a filtration in our setup we obtain a persistence module, i.e., a collection of vector spaces $\{H_n(K^f_r)\}_{r\in \R}$ along with the inclusions induced linear maps

-for all $q\leq r$.
-Each persistence module obtained in this setting decomposes as a finite direct sum of interval modules $\FF_{[a_i,b_i)}$, where persistence module $\FF_{[a,b)}$ for $a<b$ is a collection of vector spaces $\{V_r\}_{r\in \R}$, with: \begin{itemize} \item $V_r=\FF$ for $r\in [a,b)$, \item $V_r=0$ for $r\notin [a,b)$ and \item the bonding linear maps $V_r \to V_{r'}$ being identities for parameters $r<r'$ from $[a,b)$. \end{itemize} Note that the type of endpoints of intervals (closed on the left, open on the right) is a consequence of our setup of a filtration.
-The collection of intervals $[a_i,b_i)$ is called a barcode.
+Each persistence module obtained in our setting decomposes as a finite direct sum of \textbf{interval modules} $\FF_{[a_i,b_i)}$, where persistence module $\FF_{[a,b)}$ for $a<b$ is a collection of vector spaces $\{V_r\}_{r\in \R}$, with: \begin{itemize} \item $V_r=\FF$ for $r\in [a,b)$, \item $V_r=0$ for $r\notin [a,b)$ and \item the bonding linear maps $V_r \to V_{r'}$ being identities for parameters $r<r'$ from $[a,b)$. \end{itemize} Note that the type of endpoints of intervals (closed on the left, open on the right) is a consequence of our setup of a filtration, i.e., a sublevel filtration of an injective filtration function on a finite simplicial complex.
+The collection of intervals $[a_i,b_i)$ is called a \textbf{barcode} and a single interval in this setting is referred to as a \textbf{bar}.

 Given injective filtration functions $f$ and $g$ and $n\in \{0,1,\ldots\}$, assume

 and